 The grieving started right there, wrapped in the protective arms of a loving parent.
 The atmosphere of the house grew collectively darker once everyone else learned of Andy’s death.
 The family was quiet, seemingly walking on eggshells as they buried their beloved pet in the backyard.

-Suddenly, she heard her mother hang up, followed by hurried footsteps to the door.
+She heard her mother hang up, followed by hurried footsteps to the door.
 “Girls!
 Get your shoes and coats!”
 Her thick accent seemed to bounce off the walls as her three daughters hurried without question to gather their things.

-Her mother told them part of the conversation in their hurry, the real reason they were driving to their destination.
-“Your husband is here.
-We can’t tell you his condition over the phone,” a lady said.
-“You just have to come here and see.”
+Her mother repeated what she had been told on the phone: “Your husband is here.
+We can’t tell you his condition over the phone.
+You just have to come here and see.”

 Seeing him in that hospital bed scared her.
 Parents are invincible to children.
 Parents are these unbreakable, immortal beings that can’t be touched by tragedy or death.
 So, seeing her father lying helpless and broken in a foreign place shifted something inside her.
 She was more concerned than ever about the people she loved, especially after the death of her beloved hamster and the dangerous accident of her father.

-Andy helped my mom to grow and to learn when enough is enough.
+Andy helped my mom to grow and learn when enough is enough.
 He helped her become more careful and more caring, which ended up helping her later in her life.